rezdm/Argus.cpp/README.md

 I liked the result of the translation and decided to continue with the C++-based project.

+## Name
+[Argus](https://en.wikipedia.org/wiki/Argus_Panoptes) is a creature from Ancient Greek mythology.
+A may-eyed giant, serverd as a watchman to Hera (sister ofe of Zeus).

 ## Output
 The program exposes an endpoint and serves a static (configurable) HTML page:
 ![argus-dashboard-screenshot.png](argus-dashboard-screenshot.png)

+(UI changed since this screenshot was made -- there is now subscribe/unsubscribe buttons to support push notifications and a refresh button)

 ## Build
 * Generate build and prepare for installation